Alko Bigfoot Corner Steady is available in 3 Sizes

 These legs satisfy downward pressure when weight is added to the rear of the camper, possibly during sleeping.
 However, it fails to prevent latitude sway.

-Changing the angle of the legs would give the owner the perfect a near result.
+Changing the angle of the legs would give the owner the perfect near result.

-If the legs were installed closer to the outside of the camper, they could have been deployed outside the footprint of the camper.
+If the legs were installed closer to the outside of the camper, they could have been deployed outside the camper’s footprint.
 As a result, the greatest amount of stabilisation would have been provided.

 Notwithstanding this type of deployment fails to consider annexes fixed to the size of the camper, manufacturers could fix annexes so that they were clear of stabiliser legs.